 Collaborators Side-by-Side

-Image description: a colorful graphic shows three groupings of people in different silly poses.
-In the background are three big circles, one blue, one orange, one green.
-The background of the graphic is yellow.
+Image description: a colorful graphic shows four groupings of people in different silly poses.
+In the background is a big yellow circle.
+The background of the graphic is orange.

 Mascher Space Cooperative